ItsRemix/MinecraftCSS/README.md

 ## Sources

 We don't claim any rights to colors used in this repository.
-They are copied from Minecraft, Mojang Synergies AB property.
+They are inspired from Minecraft, Mojang Synergies AB property.